The Ultraman Season 2 release date is officially confirmed to be in Spring 2022! The Ultraman sequel will be streaming worldwide on Netflix.

 This article provides everything that is known about Netflix’s Ultraman Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Ultraman Season 2 release date on Netflix in August 2021?
+Ultraman Season 2 release date on Netflix: What does Spring 2022 mean?

-As of the last update, Production I.G., Netflix, or any company related to the production of the anime has not officially confirmed the Ultraman Season 2 release date.
-However, the production of an Ultraman sequel has been announced by Netflix.
+As of the last update, Production I.G., Netflix, or any company related to the production of the anime has not officially confirmed the exact Ultraman Season 2 release date.
+However, in August 2021 Netflix did confirm that the Ultraman sequel was coming out in Spring 2022.

 Once the news is officially confirmed, this article will be updated with the relevant information.

+But why was Spring 2022 picked in the first place?
 Back in 2019 when Ultraman 2 was initially announced the elephant in the room was the lack of source material.
-Assuming that the creator’s health did not delay the manga too much, Monsters and Critics predicted that enough new chapters would be created by the end of 2020.
+Assuming that the creator’s health did not delay the manga too much, Monsters and Critics predicted that there would barely be enough new chapters created by the end of 2020.

 Since Netflix did not push for a faster turnaround time it’s possible that Ultraman Season 2 won’t use too much anime-original content to fill in the gap.
 I say “too much” since the anime skipped a lot of the manga’s story concerning Jack and Red, so it’d make sense to reintroduce them first in a new way before continuing the next story arc.